scylladb/scylla-rust-driver/docs/source/quickstart/example.md

-# Connecting and running a simple query
+# Connecting and executing an unprepared statement

 Now everything is ready to use the driver.
 Here is a small example: